-I enjoyed working in the LGBTQ community and was so happy to be offered a paid role as their female LGBT Youth Worker, with the added responsibility to lead their mental health work.
+I enjoyed working in the LGBTQ community and was so happy to be offered a paid role as their female LGBT Youth Worker, with the added responsibility of leading their mental health work.
 And so, I went on to set up and run an LGBTQ mental health group within Allsorts called 'Open Minds'.

-I remember the first evening it ran, it was so popular we couldn’t fit all the young people in the break out room we had set up to run it.
-I had mixed feelings about this, as it was great that so many people wanted to talk about mental health and help reduce the stigma, but it also was sad that so many LGBTQ young people were struggling with their own mental health.
+I remember the first evening it ran.
+It was so popular we couldn’t fit all the young people into the break out room we had set up to run it.
+I had mixed feelings about this, as it was great that so many people wanted to talk about mental health and help reduce the stigma, but it was also sad that so many LGBTQ young people were struggling with their own mental health.